lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 $$
 </div>

-To obtain this result we must assume that the strength of stabilizing selection is not very weak (at least on the order of $1/t_{ij}$ where $t_{ij}$ is the number of generations separating pairs of populations; Hansen and Martins 1996).
+To obtain this result we must assume that the strength of stabilizing selection is not very weak [at least on the order of $1/t_{ij}$ where $t_{ij}$ is the number of generations separating pairs of populations; @Hansen1996-zs].
 Again in this case, the rate of the random walk is totally determined by the action of selection rather than drift.

-Finally, Hansen and Martins [-@Martins1996-oi] consider the situation where populations evolve following a trend.
+Finally, Hansen and Martins [-@Hansen1996-zs] consider the situation where populations evolve following a trend.
 In this case, we get evolution that is different from Brownian motion, but shares some key attributes.
 Consider a population under constant directional selection, $s$, so that:

 (eq.
 3.13)
 <div>